This article has links to products and services we recommend, which we may make a commission from.

-With the help of our guides, we sampled the dried or dehydrated beef which we found to be similar to beef jerky.
+With our guides help, we sampled the dried or dehydrated beef which we found to be similar to beef jerky.

 The different colors we learned indicate the level of flavor and level of spice.

 We tried several and enjoyed the chili spicy flavors over the sweeter and candied versions.
-The beef used is high quality and reflected in the price per kilo.
+The beef used was high quality and it reflected in the price per kilo.

 At the Co Hue food stall, we sampled two local specialties.
 Da Nang pork rolls or Banh Cuon Thit Heo and Banh Trang Dap Dap, referred to as “hit cake.”